MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     1  | Stylish One-Bedroom Apartment | {0.020068742,0.00022734122,0.0018286322,-0.0064167166,-0.02335632,0.007961482,-0.0025977138,-0.018629603,-0.028360302,-0.015645698,-0.032849364,0.0165039,-0.012523159,-0.0126948,-0.018840853,0.0024013175,0.032717332,0.01362562,-0.014576245,-0.010106988,-0.038394675,-0.00013161861,0.028967647,-0.016107807,-0.018378744,0.0057433574,0.00837738,-0.014945932,-0.016358666,0.006020623,0.024927491,-0.005941404,-0.020847727,-0.0020695892,-0.0118498,-0.011011402,0.00024384513,0.020451633,0.012952261,-0.002800712,0.0011107125,-0.010225817,-0.0068986304,0.017890228,0.005103006,0.0042712092,-0.0016487397,-0.016464291,-0.013982104,0.004947869,...}
     ```

-    The vector embeddings are abbreviated in the above output for brevity.
+    For brevity, the vector embeddings are abbreviated in the above output.

     [Embeddings](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-overview#embeddings) are a concept in machine learning and natural language processing (NLP) that involves representing objects such as words, documents, or entities, as [vectors](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-overview#vectors) in a multi-dimensional space.
-Embeddings allow machine learning models to evaluate how closely related are two pieces of information.
+Embeddings allow machine learning models to evaluate how closely two pieces of information are related.
 This technique efficiently identifies relationships and similarities between data, allowing algorithms to identify patterns and make accurate predictions.

     The `azure_ai` extension allows you to generate embeddings for input text.
 To enable the generated vectors to be stored alongside the rest of your data in the database, you must install the `vector` extension by following the guidance in the [enable vector support in your database](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector#enable-extension) documentation.
 However, that is outside of the scope of this exercise.

 ### Examine the azure_cognitive schema

-The `azure_cognitive` schema provides the framework for interacting with Azure AI Services directly from your database.
-The Azure AI services integrations included in the schema provides a rich set of AI Language features, accessible directly from the database.
+The `azure_cognitive` schema provides the framework for directly interacting with Azure AI Services from your database.
+The Azure AI services integrations in the schema offer a rich set of AI Language features accessible directly from the database.
 The functionalities include sentiment analysis, language detection, key phrase extraction, entity recognition, text summarization, and translation.
 These capabilities are enabled through the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/overview).

-1. To review all of the functions defined in a schema, you can use the [`\df` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC) like you have done previously.
-To view the functions in the `azure_cognitive` schema run:
+1. To review all of the functions defined in a schema, you can use the [`\df` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC) as you have done previously.
+To view the functions in the `azure_cognitive` schema, run:

     ```sql
     \df azure_cognitive.*